JKHeadley/rest-hapi/README.md

 Edit the config file relevant to your environment (local, development, production).
 The default config file is ```/api/config.local.js```.
 Here you can set the server port, mongodb URI, and authentication.

+## Swagger Documentation

+Swagger documentation is automatically generated for all endpoints and can be viewed by pointing a browser at the server URL.
+By default this will be ``http://localhost:8124/``.
+The swagger docs provide quick access to testing your endpoints along with model schema descriptions and query options.

 ## Creating Endpoints

 Restful endpoints are automatically generated based off of any mongoose models that you add to the